rayen-abidi05/rayen-abidi05/README.md

 <h2>Hey 👋, I'm <a href="#">Abidi Rayen</a></h2>

 <p>
-I'm a <strong>Computer Science student</strong> 💻 and a passionate <strong>Web Developer</strong> 🌐 based in Tunisia 🇹🇳.
+I'm a <strong>Computer Science student</strong> 💻 and a passionate <strong>Full-Stack Web Developer</strong> 🌐 based in Tunisia 🇹🇳.
-I enjoy building modern web applications, learning new technologies, and improving my development skills every day 🚀.
+I build modern, scalable web applications and I also have a creative side as a <strong>Video Editor</strong> 🎬.
 </p>

 <p>